cosmobobak/viridithas-chess/README.md

 # Viridithas-Chess

-A Python chess engine using opening books, principal variation mull-window search, the python-chess library, and a transposition table for tracking repeated positions across searches.
+A Python chess engine using opening books, principal variation null-window search, the python-chess library, and a transposition table for tracking repeated positions across searches.

 The main engine is found within Viridithas.py.